FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 Betta fish have long been popular in the freshwater fish-keeping hobby.
 Traditionally Bettas have been kept in small bowls as solitary specimens.
 Thankfully that trend is now changing and more people find themselves keeping their Bettas in bigger tanks and with other fish.
 This new trend has led to an increase in people asking questions like ‘Can a Betta live with Cardinal Tetras?’

 Cardinal Tetras make excellent tank mates for a Betta fish.
-Both species of fish enjoy the same water conditions, will eat the same foods, and have the same basic level of care requirements.
-Plus, the vibrant red and blue streaks along the Cardinal Tetras’ bodies enhance the bright colors of a Betta fish.
+Both species of fish enjoy the same water conditions, will eat the same foods,

 Can A Betta Fish Live With Cardinal Tetras?